 VAST Data recommends a minimum of two VIPs per CNode.
 For optimal load balancing, we encourage four VIPs per CNode for clusters with one Cbox (four CNodes); and four or more VIPs per CNode for larger clusters.

-When determining how many VIPs to configure, consider the following:
+When determining how many VIPs to configure, the following considerations apply:

-Not only should there be at least one VIP available to each CNode, but since each CNode has two Network Interface Cards (NICs), there should be at least two VIPs available to each CNode.
+Since each CNode has two ports listening for data traffic, there should be at least two VIPs available to each CNode.

 It is desirable for the number of VIPs to be evenly divisible by the number of CNodes.
 That way when all CNodes are running, VIPs will be spread evenly.

 More VIPs improve balancing on failure.
 In case a CNode with only one VIP were to fail, the one VIP for that node would be moved to one active CNode, doubling the work of that CNode.
 If the failed CNode had more than one VIP, each VIP could be moved to a different active CNode.
 Therefore, the more VIPs there are per CNode, the better the system is able to balance load on failure.
 With one VIP per CNode, 100% of that load is moved to one other CNode.
 With two VIPs, 50% is moved to one and 50% to another.
 With three VIPs, the ratio is 33%/33%/33%, and so on.

 From VAST Cluster 2.0.8, if the cluster has four or more CBoxes, the management CNode (the CNode that runs VMS) is not assigned VIPs.

 CNode groups are supported from VAST Cluster 1.2.3.